Vision without execution is hallucination.

 Building Quality In

-ARTs execute and deliver new functionality with the fastest sustainable lead time.
-But in order to do that, they must create high-quality systems that promote a predictable development velocity.
-SAFe prescribes a set of five quality and engineering practices that contribute to the built-in quality of even the largest Solutions:
+ARTs execute and deliver new functionality with the shortest sustainable lead time.
+But to do that, they must create high-quality systems that promote a predictable development velocity.
+SAFe’s Built-In Quality prescribes five practices that help ensure quality at all Solutions levels:

-Ensuring that quality is built in from the beginning makes delivering value quicker, easier, and less costly.
+Ensuring that quality is built in from the beginning and at all levels makes delivering value quicker, easier, and less costly.

 Continuously Accepting Stories